 - agree to review the manuscript just to see it and with no intention of submitting a review;

-- review if the article is close to own research that he/she is preparing or that is under consideration at another journal;
+- review if the article is close to his own research, which the reviewer is preparing for publication or has already submitted for consideration in any journal;

-- involve anyone else in the review of a manuscript;
+- involve anyone in reviewing the manuscript without the approval of the Editors-in-Chief;